Abhishek-Ankush-git/angular-basic/README.md

 # Application Web

-This project is to help doing basic setup of Angular Applications for Analystics teams.
+This project is to help doing basic setup of Angular Applications.

 ## Functionality of the Application